NethServer/docs/administrator-manual/en/backup.rst

 After the first full backup, it copies only modified or new files using fast incremental file transfer.
 On the destination, partial deduplication is obtained using hard links.
-If the backup destination directory is full, the oldest backups are deleted until enough space is available.
+If the backup destination directory is full, the oldest backups are automatically deleted to make space.

 Supported storage backends: